uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/WifiBee-SWARM/docs/setup.md

 The Giga is not natively supported by Platform IO currently, so some additional setup needed to be done beyond just picking the board with Platform IO.
 [This](https://github.com/Haschtl/pio-arduinogiga) GitHub repo was used as a base to port this existing Arduino code to work with Platform IO.
 Follow the instructions in the README (editing platform.py file, and using arduino-cli to upload .bin file created by Platform IO).

+NOTE: You WILL need to update the following commands to use the correct device for your machine.
+This also changes over time for a given machine.
+On Unix-based systems `ls /dev/` will provide a list of all devices, and you should be able to find something that looks like `cu.usbmodem*`.
+That will be the device whose path you provide.

 NOTE: I had to use `arduino-cli upload -b arduino:mbed_giga:giga -p /dev/cu.usbmodem1301 -i .pio/build/giga/firmware.bin` instead of just `arduino-cli upload -b arduino:mbed_giga:giga -i .pio/build/giga/firmware.bin` during setup process.